Takeaways

 Wondering what to include in your resident benefits package, or if you should even offer one?
-Offering a resident benefits package at your property improves the relationship between you and your residents.
+Offering a resident benefits package at your property improves your relationship with your residents.
 It also helps retain residents by incentivizing them to renew their leases.

-Read on to learn what a resident benefits package is and how to implement them at your building.
-Then, discover our picks for the top 10 benefits to offer in your resident benefits package.
+Read on to learn what a resident benefits package is and how to implement one at your building.
+Then, discover our picks for the top ten benefits to offer in your resident benefits package.

 In this post, we cover: